domingo, 28 de diciembre de 2025

 Marsh Harrier at the Laguna de Barlovento reservoir

-Female Marsh Harrier (Circus aeruginosus) seen harassing Common Coots (Fulica atra)
+Female Marsh Harrier (Circus aeruginosus) seen harassing Eurasian Coots (Fulica atra)

 Apologies for the poor quality of the photos, which were taken at the Laguna de Barlovento reservoir yesterday, Decembre 27.

-Female Marsh Harrier (Circus aeruginosus) causing panic among the Common Coots (Fulica atra)
+Female Marsh Harrier (Circus aeruginosus) causing panic among the Eurasian Coots (Fulica atra)

 Marsh Harrier (Circus aeruginosus) in action.

-The Marsh Harrier (Circus aeruginosus) is the most frequent of the four European harriers which pass through, or occasionally overwinter on the Canary Islands.
+The subject of the present post is the Marsh Harrier (Circus aeruginosus), the most frequent of the four European harriers which pass through, or occasionally overwinter on the Canary Islands.
 Records are mostly of single birds, mainly females and immatures during the winter period. and more regularly on the eastern islands.

 The present female is almost certainly the same individual first recorded at this location on February 16 2025 and later seen on February 27.
 I flushed it again in some nearby fields on May 28.

-Female Marsh Harrier (Circus aeruginosus) about to swoop down on a flock of Common Coots (Fulica atra)
+Female Marsh Harrier (Circus aeruginosus) about to swoop down on a flock of Eurasian Coots (Fulica atra)

-It was interesting to observe the interaction between this solitary Marsh Harrier (Circus aeruginosus) and the response of one of its potential prey species, the Common Coot (Fulica atra).
+It was interesting to observe the interaction between this solitary Marsh Harrier (Circus aeruginosus) and one of its potential prey species, the Eurasian Coot (Fulica atra).

-Exceptionally, all 33 Coots had gathered in deep water, away from the vegetated edges of the reservoir, where any isolated individual might have been seized by the raptor.
+Exceptionally, all 33 Coots had gathered in deep water, away from the vegetated edges of the reservoir, where any isolated individual might have been taken by the raptor.

 No hay comentarios: